ajeetchouksey/blog/_posts/2025-07-24-po-in-ai-age.md

 ## Data Quality: My Biggest Learning Curve

 Here's something I learned the hard way during one of my technical product engagements: your product's AI is only as smart as the data you feed it.
-I remember watching a brilliant ML model fail spectacularly because I (and the team) assumed "more data equals better results."
+Even brilliant ML model fails spectacularly because teams assumed "more data equals better results."

 That was an expensive lesson.